Stokely Carmichael: Early years

-Carmichael was born in Port of Spain, Trinidad and Tobago.
-He attended Tranquility School there before moving to Harlem, New York City, in 1952 at the age of 11, to rejoin his parents.
-They had migrated to the United States when he was two, and he was raised by his grandmother and two aunts.
-He had three sisters.
+Kwame Ture was born Stokely Standiford Churchill Carmichael on June 29, 1941, in Port of Spain, Trinidad and Tobago.
 His mother, Mabel R. Carmichael, was a stewardess for a steamship line.
-His father, Adolphus, was a carpenter who also worked as a taxi driver.
-The reunited Carmichaels eventually left Harlem to live in Van Nest in the East Bronx, at that time an aging neighborhood primarily of Jewish and Italian immigrants and descendants.
+His father, Adolphus, was a carpenter.
+When he was two years old, his parents moved to the United States, leaving Carmichael to be raised by his grandmother and two aunts.
+He attended the British Tranquility Boys Intermediate School in Port of Spain.
+In 1952, at 11, Carmichael moved to United States to rejoin his parents, who were living in Harlem, New York City.
+The reunited Carmichaels eventually left Harlem to live in East Bronx neighborhood of Van Nest, an aging neighborhood primarily of Jewish and Italian immigrants and descendants.
 According to a 1967 interview Carmichael gave to Life Magazine, he was the only black member of the Morris Park Dukes, a youth gang involved in alcohol and petty theft.